freref/spsc-queue/README.md

 ## Implementation
 This library provides a **managed** and an **unmanaged** version of the queue, following the Zig standard library conventions.
-The managed version allocates memory for the queue using a provided allocator or takes ownership of a provided buffer.
-The unmanaged version requires the user to provide a buffer, or a caller-owned allocator to allocate memory for the queue.

-There are **2 implementations** of the queue.
-One that uses a slack space in the buffer and allows the user to set any capacity, and one that enforces power-of-2 (po2) capacity.
-The po2 implementation is faster due to less expensive arithmetic operations.
+There are **2 implementations** of the queue:
+- One that uses a slack space in the buffer and allows the user to set any capacity.
+- One that enforces power-of-2 (po2) capacity and is faster due to less expensive arithmetic operations

-The user can choose which implementation they want to use by setting the ``enforce_po2`` flag to ``true``.
+The user can choose which implementation they want to use by setting the ``enforce_po2`` flag to ``true`` when defining the queue type.
 I opted for this interface over detecting if the capacity is po2, because the flag makes the choice explicit and known at comptime.
-I prefer making the difference visible to the user so there’s no “magic” happening under the hood and it’s clear that there are two distinct implementations with different trade-offs.
+It's clear to the user that there are two distinct implementations with different trade-offs.
 I borrowed this idea from [joadnacer/atomic_queue](https://github.com/joadnacer/atomic_queues.git).

 ## Usage
 You can find a basic example [here](./src/example.zig).